Off to Prison

 Sorell Fruit Farm

-We went inside and the woman at the front counter told us that it was the beginning of the season so there wasn't much to pick—only a few strawberries.
-That was just fine with the girls, so we got a few punnets and commenced to picking.
+We went inside and the woman at the front counter told us that it was the beginning of the season so there wasn't much to pick — only a few strawberries.
+That was just fine with the kids, so we got a few punnets and commenced to picking.

 Picking strawberries.